 Where: Monday classes are held at Bedford Counseling Associates, Wall St., Manchester while Saturday classes are held at 401 Cypress St. in Manchester.
 Co-parents must attend separate classes.
 Each participant and the court receives a certificate verifying attendance.

 How: Register online, by mail or by calling 603-628-7787.
 The fee is $85 and is payable prior to being assigned to a seminar.
 Individuals receiving some form of public assistance may be eligible for a reduced rate.
-To determine eligibility, please complete this form.
+To determine eligibility for financial aid, please complete this form.

 Weight-Loss Support Programs

 Behavioral Health Groups.
 In conjunction with the New England Weight Management Institute, our team offers two options for multi-week group programs.
 Sessions are held at Catholic Medical Center.

 - Lifestyle Changes: This six session group program addresses common issues facing those who are preparing for surgery, as well as the behavioral changes needed to succeed post-surgery.